SnkrFr3sh/Employee-Tracker-MYSQL/README.md

 ## Installation
 1. Download the respository off GitHub.
 2. Open the repository folder within VSCODE.
+3. Open MYSQL
+4. Back in VSCODE, Modify the connection.js file to reflect your local MYSQL login
+5. Copy and Paste code from schema.sql into a MYSQL query window and run query.
+This creates the database and tables.
+6. Copy and Paste code from seeds.sql into MYSQL query window and run query.
+This populates the tables.
-3. Run the index.js file, located in the root repository folder, through the terminal.
+7. Run the index.js file, located in the root repository folder, through the terminal.
-4. Run "npm install" to install the npm packages (ie Inquirer).
+8. Run "npm install" to install the npm packages (ie Inquirer).
-5. Run "node index.js" in the terminal.
+9. Run "node index.js" in the terminal.